cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 Doing so can help me speed up the review process.
 Thanks.

 ---
+Can we declare `myLibrary` in a way that prevents it from being accidentally reassigned?

+---
 - The code checks the trimmed value but it uses the untrimmed values.

 - `pagesInput.value` is a string, and a number in scientific format may look unnatural as "number of pages".